lilyhoratio/mastermind/README.md

 };
 ```

-Setting a key and value for each if statement seemed repetitive, so I further refactored the function into the following:
+Setting a key and value for each conditional statement seemed repetitive, so I further refactored the function into the following:

 ```js
 const getComputerFeedback = guess => {